Generating bindings

 methods

-using AbstractModule#generate
+using the AbstractModule#generate

 method inside

-a configure
+the configure

 method.